petrs/JCAppStoreContent/README.md

 ### info_[lang].json
 This file is used to parse the store content.
 For localization, an info file must be present with `lang` tag of the language the info is translated to.
 For example, a czech translation would be **info_cz.json**, german **info_de.json**.

-The following fields are supported
+All the following fields must be present for each applet instance:
  - `type`: a string, default `'applet'` for the applet entity
  - `name`: a string, required, unique applet identifier, should be in lower camel case and consist of the author and instance name
  - `title`: a string, required, applet name as displayed to the user